mlocati/mlocati.github.io/_articles/gdpr-google-tag-manager.md

     [Ok, I accept]

-Only when users hit the "Accept" buttom you can set non technical cookies.
+Only when users hit the "Accept" button you can set non technical cookies.

 But how can we easily implement that?